A Terrazzo Snake Here, a Space-Age Lamp There—This Artist’s Home Is Its Own Mystical World

 Playful snake and hand motifs appear throughout, like the terrazzo serpent base of a coffee table, a ceramic light slithering down a wall, and carved wood hands placed on a dresser.
 Morgan effortlessly marries softer elements with space-agey details.
 “I love the juxtaposition of past and future.
 I always try to make things that either conjure up the feeling of an ancient relic or a sci-fi badge from the future,” she explains.

 She wrote The Sacred Door, a children’s book inspired by Cookie Jo, and cofounded the market and music festival Mercado Sagrado.
 (Morgan plays a few instruments, some of which hang around the space.)
-Her latest project is a line of terrazzo creations, like the globe lighting fixtures that illuminate the many nooks in her house, and tables that outfit The Wing in New York.
+Her latest project is a line of terrazzo creations, including the globe lighting fixtures that illuminate the many nooks in her house.

 Outside, the backyard’s geometric landscape of earthy pinks is a natural extension of the interiors.
 “I spend a lot of time out there, and I enjoy creating spaces to host people,” Morgan says.